webpack/webpack.js.org/src/content/guides/asset-management.md

   - michael-ciniawsky
   - TheDutchCoder
   - sudarsangp
+  - chrischinchilla
 ---

 If you've been following the guides from the start, you will now have a small project that shows "Hello webpack".
-Now let's try to incorporate some other assets, like images, to see how they can be handled.
+Now let's try to incorporate some other assets, like images, to see how webpack handles them.

-Prior to webpack, front-end developers would use tools like grunt and gulp to process these assets and move them from their `/src` folder into their `/dist` or `/build` directory.
-The same idea was used for JavaScript modules, but tools like webpack will __dynamically bundle__ all dependencies (creating what's known as a [dependency graph](/concepts/dependency-graph)).
-This is great because every module now _explicitly states its dependencies_ and we'll avoid bundling modules that aren't in use.
+Prior to webpack, front-end developers used tools like grunt and gulp to process these assets and move them from their `/src` folder into their `/dist` or `/build` directory.
+They used the same idea for JavaScript modules, but tools like webpack __dynamically bundle__ all dependencies (creating what's known as a [dependency graph](/concepts/dependency-graph)).
+This is means that every module now _explicitly states its dependencies_ and we avoid bundling modules that aren't in use.

-One of the coolest webpack features is that you can also _include any other type of file_, besides JavaScript, for which there is a loader.
-This means that the same benefits listed above for JavaScript (e.g. explicit dependencies) can be applied to everything used in building a website or web app.
+One of the coolest webpack features is that we can also _include any other type of file_, besides JavaScript, for which there is a loader.
+This means that the same benefits listed above for JavaScript (e.g. explicit dependencies) apply to everything used in building a website or web app.
 Let's start with CSS, as you may already be familiar with that setup.

 ## Setup